eandmsz/calc/README.md

 # Calc - a scientific calculator focusing on user experience

 ## Why we need a better calculator for Linux:
- Because none of the Linux calculators (Kcalc, Gnome Calculator, Galculator, MATE Calculator) match the macOS or Windows calculator's user experience.
-They are all trying to fit in into their desktop environment and therefore using the standard (Qt/GTK) buttons, radio buttons, drop-down menus etc. This does not give a good user experience in most cases and I'm tired of raising these issues to them which will never get fixed because it would either require too much work or it goes straigth against their design philoshopy.
+ Because none of the Linux calculators (Kcalc, Gnome Calculator, Galculator, MATE Calculator) match the macOS or Windows calculator's user experience and I'm tired of raising issues to them which will never get fixed because it would either require too much work or it goes straigth against their design philoshopy.

- A few examples:
+ A few examples (all of these are addressed by this calculator):
+ - They are all trying to fit in into their desktop environment and therefore using the standard (Qt/GTK) buttons, radio buttons, drop-down menus etc. This does not give a good user experience in most cases.
+There is a reason why Apple - who is very much into getting all applications to look and behave the same across the desktop - gave a distinct look and button behaviour to their calculator.
- - None of the Linux calculators above are stateful which means e.g. you cannot simply repeat the last operation by pressing equals sign repeatedly (as you would do on a real calculator)
+ - None of the Linux calculators above are stateful which means e.g. you cannot simply repeat the last operation by pressing equals sign (or just enter) repeatedly (as you would do on a real calculator).
+This is because they are all expression solvers rather than calculators.
- - All of the Linux calculators above let you to enter malformed expressions e.g.: `8++1` which will result in an error.
+ - KCalc, Gnome Calc, MATE Calc lets you to enter `8+++1` which will result in a `Malformed expression`.
+(Galculator doesn't allow expressions to be entered)
- - Kcalc solves `sqrt(-2)` resulting in `1,4142135623730950488i` and even though it is mathematically correct (so it won't be fixed) I'm pretty sure most of the users expect an error and not a complex number.
-By the way: you've missed that `i` at the end, haven't you?
+ - Kcalc, MATE Calc,  solves `sqrt(-2)` resulting in `1,4142135623730950488i` and even though it is mathematically correct (so it won't be fixed) I'm pretty sure most of the users expect an error and not a complex number.
+By the way: you've missed that `i` at the end, haven't you?.
- - Gnome Calculator: you press a number on your keypad and it might not be entered if the text area of the calculator was not selected, so you need to reach for the mouse to click where you want to enter that number
+ - Gnome Calculator: you press a number on your keypad and it might not be entered if the text area of the calculator was not selected, so you need to reach for the mouse to click where you want to enter that number.

- -
- -
+ - Kcalc doesn't give proper error messages in most cases just a `Math error`.
+I think we can do better than this.
+There are not that many scenarios which need a separate error message.
+ - Some of the Linux calculators doesn't even allow changing the font because they prefer a consistent look across all desktop applications, but I think a font that matches well with GIMP's menu system does not necessarily a good pick for a calculator.
+ - Changing colours is either limited (KCalc, galculator) or non-existent (Gnome Calc, MATE Calc).
+It is not possible to assign colours on a button or button group basis.
+Gnome Calculator somewhat mitigates this by giving different colour for the numbers and for the equals, but this is not enough.
+Different colours for the different function groups also help finding the function you need, but unfortunately this goes against the coherent desktop look, therefore theme support is not something the existing Linux calculators want.
+ - Button layout is often not logical or aesthetically not pleasing and this is not just about making the application to look good, but also to make it easier to find the functions you need.
+ - Gnome Calculator is missing useful function buttons like: `sqrt`, `1/x`, `+/-` sure you can type in `sqrt()` but that is why this is an expression solver and not a calculator.
+ - Entering sqrt or sin operation needs to come before the operand, but what if you want to apply it on the result of your previous calculation?
+You cannot do that and this is a very common scenario.
+Apple calculator does this in a smart way that allows these functions both before or after depending on the context so it somehow always does what the user would expect.
+ - Representing degree of a root or power or base of logarithm is working in an ugly ASCII way most of the time and it is either incredibly cumbersome to enter an expression into these places or outright impossible.

 ## Features: